 For the Chicken and Peppers

-In the same skillet, pour more olive oil (if necessarand add onions, bell peppers and the rest of the fajita seasoning.
+- In the same skillet, pour more olive oil (if necessary) and add onions, bell peppers and the rest of the fajita seasoning.